-More people in the UK are going vegan than ever before.
+More people in the UK are opting for a vegan diet than ever before.
 Is it just a fad, or are there real health benefits to be had?

 What is a vegan diet?

 Essentially, a vegan diet eliminates all animal products.
-This means cutting out not just meat and fish but also eggs, dairy products, and all animal by-products.2
+This means cutting out not just meat and fish, but also eggs, dairy products, and all animal by-products.

 However, veganism is not just about diet.
 It’s often part of a wider lifestyle commitment to support animal welfare and the environment.